Entry requirements

 Master's requirements

-To meet the general entry requirements for master's level (second cycle) studies, you must have a Bachelor's degree (equivalent to a Swedish kandidatexamen) from an internationally recognised university.
-At KMH, the master's programs require a bachelor's degree in music, 180 credits.
+To meet the general entry requirements for second-cycle studies, you must have a Bachelor's degree from an internationally recognised university (EQF level 6).
+At KMH, most of the Master's programmes require a Degree of Bachelor of Fine Arts in Music, 180 credits.

 Specific entry requirements